 This isn’t good enough anymore, and that’s a good thing.
 It offers a chance to re-focus.
 It’s an opportunity to get back to the honest content marketing principles that got all of us interested in B2B marketing in the first place.

-Over the the next six months our aim is to establish ourselves as the “go to” marketing business for B2B companies that think GDPR should be more about opportunity than compliance.
+Over the the past year we’ve establish ourselves as the “go to” marketing business for B2B companies that think GDPR should be more about opportunity than compliance.